Effective Ways to Boost Platelet Count in Dengue Naturally

 Rest and Sleep

 Good Sleep and rest are required for the body's healing processes.
-When dealing with Dengue, prioritize quality sleep to aid in platelet production and overall recovery.
+When dealing with Dengue, prioritise quality sleep to aid in platelet production and overall recovery.

 Aloe Vera

-Aloe vera contains bioactive compounds that can help boost the bone marrow to produce more platelets.
-Consume aloe vera juice or gel, ensuring it's prepared and consumed in a safe manner.
+Aloe vera contains bioactive compounds that can help boost the bone marrow's production of platelets.
+Consume aloe vera juice or gel, ensuring it's prepared and consumed safely.

 Natural ways to increase platelet count can be helpful, but it is important to get your doctor's approval before trying them.